GospelSounders/adventhymnals.old/03.church-hymnal/05.301-400/02.311-320/09.Prayer-Is-the-Soul's-Sincere-Desire/docs.md

 title: 319.
 Prayer Is the Soul's Sincere Desire
 metadata:
     description:
-    keywords: Church Hymnal, Prayer Is the Soul's Sincere Desire, Prayer is the soul&#039;s sincere desire,
+    keywords: Church Hymnal, Prayer Is the Soul's Sincere Desire, Prayer is the soul's sincere desire,
     author: Brian Onang'o
 ---